Monorepo Management

 }

 When pnpm resolves "@slidev/cli": "catalog:", it looks up @slidev/cli in the workspace catalog and uses that version (^52.11.3).
+The "workspace:*" specifier links to the local shared package.
 This creates a single source of truth for dependency versions.

 Updating Catalog Versions